davidbritch/skiasharp-imaging/README.md

 - Performs frequency filtering using a Fast Fourier Transform.
 - Performs image upscaling and adaptive sharpening using an asymmetric wavelet transform.

+With the exception of the convolution operations, all other algorithms manipulate image data at the pixel level.

-The app's architected to use MVVM, with MVVM support coming from CommunityToolkit.Mvvm.
+The app uses the MVVM pattern, with MVVM support coming from CommunityToolkit.Mvvm.